Hybrid subconvexity bounds for twisted $L$-functions on $GL(3)$: Abstract

 \section{Abstract}

 Let $q$ be a large prime, and $\chi$ the quadratic character modulo $q$.
 Let $\phi$ be a self-dual Hecke--Maass cusp form for $SL(3,\bbZ)$, and $u_j$ a Hecke--Maass cusp form for $\Gamma_0(q)\subseteq SL(2,\bbZ)$ with spectral parameter $t_j$.
-We prove the hybrid subconvexity bounds for the twisted $L$-functions
+We prove, for the first time, some hybrid subconvexity bounds for the twisted $L$-functions on $GL(3)$, such as